Learning Outcomes

 - Where does the balance of convenience lie?

-- Are there any special factors?
+- Are there any special factors (including preserving the status quo)?

 Key Term: balance of convenience